Destiny 2 is a huge game that is difficult to master. And in some cases, the game will get in its own way and make things even harder.

 Pattycakes is a smaller channel, but I love all his videos about mouse and keyboard settings, aim, and how to become a better player in general.

-- Apathettic on YouTube: A lesser-known channel, his guides and builds are great.
+• Apathettic on YouTube: His guides and builds are great.
 I hope he keeps growing!

 News: Stay up to date